MatthewWong68/SocialMediaDataCrawler/src/fbcrawler/README.md

 ![alt text](feed_case.png)

-For the case -- don't have time, here's an example:
+In case that the time of the post is not provided, here's an example:

 ![alt text](paid_partnership.png)